ebdundar/rl-collect-banana/Report.md

 # Project  Report

-In this project, the Deep Q-Networks algorithm is implemented to train an agent for navigating itself.
+In this project, the Deep Q-Networks algorithm named [DQN](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) is implemented to train an agent for navigating itself.
 The below figure shows the outcome of this project via using the graphics.
 The agent before training is seen in the left side, and the trained one is in the right side.

 Random Banana Agent         |  DQN Banana Agent :-------------------------:|:-------------------------: